Skip to content

 Section titled “Molecular Testing and Prognostic Stratification”

 • Immunohistochemistry for BAP1 nuclear expression: Important for prognostic stratification.
-Loss of BAP1 nuclear expression suggests BAP1 mutation and is associated with high metastatic risk14).
+Loss of BAP1 nuclear expression suggests BAP1 mutation and is associated with high metastatic risk 14).

-• LUMPO (Liverpool Uveal Melanoma Prognosticator Online): An externally validated prognostic tool14).
+• LUMPO (Liverpool Uveal Melanoma Prognosticator Online): an externally validated prognostic tool14).

 Brachytherapy